-- 29.-(1) If the directors have appointed a chairman, the chairman shall chair general meetings if present and willing to do so. - (2) If the directors have not appointed a chairman, or if the chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start- - (a) the directors present, or - (b) (if no directors are present), the meeting, must appoint a director or shareholder to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting. - (3) The person chairing a meeting in accordance with this article is referred to as "the chairman of the meeting".
+- 25.-(1) If the directors have appointed a chairman, the chairman shall chair general meetings if present and willing to do so. - (2) If the directors have not appointed a chairman, or if the chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start- - (a) the directors present, or - (b) (if no directors are present), the meeting, - must appoint a director or member to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting. - (3) The person chairing a meeting in accordance with this article is referred to as "the chairman of the meeting".

-Attendance and speaking by directors and non-shareholders
+Attendance and speaking by directors and non-members

-- 30.-(1) Directors may attend and speak at general meetings, whether or not they are - shareholders. - (2) The chairman of the meeting may permit other persons who are not- - (a) shareholders of the company, or - (b) otherwise entitled to exercise the rights of shareholders in relation to general meetings, - to attend and speak at a general meeting.
+- 26.-(1) Directors may attend and speak at general meetings, whether or not they are members. - (2) The chairman of the meeting may permit other persons who are not members of the company to attend and speak at a general meeting.